Conference Agenda

 Bio: Dave Madaras is currently the President of the Chesapeake Region Safety Council with over 33 years of Safety experience.
 Dave holds a Bachelor’s Degree in Construction Management from Wentworth Institute of Technology; is a Certified Safety Professional (CSP); a Construction Health and Safety Technician (CHST); holds an Advanced Safety Certificate from the National Safety Council; First Aid & CPR Instructor through the National Safety Council; Past President of the Washington Metropolitan Area Construction Safety Association; Served Executive Board Member Chesapeake Region Safety Council; Served as an At Large Board Member for the D.C.
 Metropolitan Subcontractor's Association; 10 years’ experience as a Corporate Safety Director; worked as a Risk Management Consultant; a former United States Marine; and a high school football coach.

-• Pre-Conference Workshop by Carter Ficklin/NASA
+• Pre-Conference Workshop by Carter Ficklin with NASA Langley Research Center

 • Lunch is Served for Pre-Conference Attendees